kira10krishna/Jarvis-Desktop-Assistant/README.md

 I will mention the process to create venv and to install all python library inside it, after my requirements.txt file becomes stable.

-Possible deadline for project completiion: 31 March 2024
+Possible deadline for project completion: 31 March 2024